What We Do

 Dog Screen Interaction Project

-We recently began a citizen science project asking the question “how do dogs interact with screens in the home”?
+We recently completed a citizen science project asking the question “how do dogs interact with screens in the home”?
 The reason for this study is twofold:

 a.
 To learn more about dog behavior.
 We leave our dogs alone in the home a lot, and is the “TV content” built for dogs actually something dogs like to engage in?